Islamic inheritance jurisprudence: Inheritance and the Qur'an

 Furthermore, the Qur'an introduced additional heirs that were not entitled inheritance in pre-Islamic times, mentioning nine relatives specifically of which six were female and three were male.
 The laws of inheritance in the Qur'an also included other male relatives, such as the husband and half-brothers from the mother's side, who were excluded from inheritance in old customs.
 The heirs mentioned in the Qur'an are the mother, father, husband, wife, daughter, brother who shares the same mother, full sister, sister who shares the same mother, and consanguine sister.

 In general, the Qur'an improved the status of women by identifying their share of inheritance in clear terms.
 It also completely forbade the practice of inheriting widows.[4:19] Orientalist Joseph Schacht states that "this is not meant as a regular legal ordinance, but is part of the Qur'anic endeavor to improve the position of women."
 The Qur'an does not explicitly mention the shares of male relatives, such as the decedent's son, but provides the rule that the son's share must be twice that of the daughter's.
 Muslim theologians explain this aspect of inheritance by looking at Islamic law in its entirety, which bestows the responsibility and accountability on men to provide safety, protection and sustenance to women.[Qur'an 4:34].
 One explanation of why a daughter is entitled to only half that of the son is that Islam decrees that women, upon marriage are entitled to a "dowry" from the husband (in addition to any provision by her parents).
 It is thereafter the husband's obligation to care for and maintain his wife and the "dowry" is, therefore, essentially an advance of inheritance rights from her husband's estate.

-Before the revelation of the verses containing the above changes[Qur'an, 4:11-12, 4:176], the Qur'an used to require Muslims to write down a will detailing how they wish to dispose of their entire property.[Qur'an, 2:180–182, 2:240, 4:33, 5:106–107] However, in the now optional will, called waṣeyya, Muslims are allowed to give out a maximum of one third of their property, while the rest will be divided according to the verses of inheritance, after all debt, should there be any, be relieved, as most Jurists now agree that the verses of waṣeyya has been abrogated by the verses of inheritance.
+Before the revelation of the verses containing the above changes[Qur'an, 4:11-12, 4:176], the Qur'an used to require Muslims to write down a will detailing how they wish to dispose of their entire property.[Qur'an, 2:180–182, 2:240, 4:33, 5:106–107] Nonetheless, in the now optional will, called waṣeyya, Muslims are allowed to give out a maximum of one third of their property, while the rest will be divided according to the verses of inheritance, after all debt, should there be any, be relieved, as most Jurists now agree that the verses of waṣeyya has been abrogated by the verses of inheritance.